 Hedging is a strategy, that eliminates the risk of price fluctuations, serving as a form of insurance.
 Hedging is used by anyone who’s uncertain of the future price of a commodity, usually a short term fluctuation.

-Hedging offsets or reduces the risk of a potential price movement of an asset, security, or a position that’s currently held.
+What hedging does is offsets or reduces the risk of a potential or sudden price fluctuation of an asset, security, or a position that’s currently held.